Agentchow/Selenium-Webscraping/README.md

 ﻿# Selenium-Webscraping

 Does not auto-update.
-This documentation is for a VScode IDE.
+This documentation is for a Stack of Windows/VSCode.

 1.)
 Download the SDK + Framework - https://aka.ms/dotnet-download